“Is it possible, then, that chronic fatigue syndrome represents an incomplete form of idiopathic intracranial hypertension (IIH)?” Higgins et al.

 The spinal taps revealed that twenty percent meet the international criteria for IIH ( CSF pressure >20cm H20).
 They were reclassifed as IIH patients and treated.

-Removal of the cerebral spinal fluid during the spinal tap – which reduced the cerebral spinal pressure – resulted in symptom improvement in no less than 85% of the patients (17/20) in the study.
-Only five of them had CSF pressures above 20 and most had CSF pressures in the ‘normal’ range.
+Removal of the cerebral spinal fluid during the spinal tap – which reduced the cerebral spinal pressure – resulted in symptom improvement in no less than 85% of the patients (17/20) in the study – despite the fact that only five of them had abnormally high CSF pressures (above 20 cm H20) and most had CSF pressures in the ‘normal’ range.

 None had the major clinical signs (papilloedema, visual disturbances) doctors look for to suspect IIH, but when their spinal fluid pressure was reduced they reacted just like IIH patients do – they felt better.